in

 Plastic

-Before you skip over plastic as an ugly, cheap, and ecologically indefensible choice of material for your ceiling light, take a look at some of the gorgeous contemporary plastic pendant lights on the market.
+Before you skip over plastic as an ugly, cheap, and ecologically indefensible choice of material for your ceiling luminares, take a look at some of the gorgeous contemporary plastic pendant lights on the market.

 Made from recycled plastic, these fixtures are lighter and more eco-friendly than glass or metal, and their unique and highly customizable designs make them not just functional, but also beautiful.

-Kitchen with globe pendant light fixtures above island There are a variety of different shapes one can install depending on your lighting needs and interior design style.
+There are a variety of different shapes one can install depending on your lighting needs and interior design style.

 Globe